-AE 260: Surveying (AE) Instructor: Prof. Madani Prerequisite: MP 100 Preparatory: MP 105
+AE 260: Surveying (EN)

+Instructor: Prof. MadaniPrerequisite: MP 100 Preparatory: MP 105 developed.

 An introduction to the use of surveying instruments and practices.
 Distance measurements, differential and profile leveling, and transit traverses are covered.
-Error calculating is introduced and principles of surveying for construction are developed.
+Error calculating is introduced and principles of surveying for construction are